apache/mxnet/docs/packages/python/io.md

 This page will introduce data input method in MXNet.
 MXNet use iterator to provide data to the neural network.
 Iterators do some preprocessing and generate batch for the neural network.

 * We provide basic iterators for MNIST image and RecordIO image.
-* To hide the IO cost, prefetch strategy is used to allow parallelism of learning process and data fetching.
+* To hide the IO cost, pre-fetch strategy is used to allow parallelism of learning process and data fetching.
 Data will automatically fetched by an independent thread.

 Parameters For Data Iterator
 ----------------------------